i333463/gRPC_demo/src/db_mysql/README.md

   3. app.py

 these services were composed by a docker-compose file.

-Dockerfile is for building the app init.sql is for initializing the db, create a DB and a Table
+Dockerfile is for building the app.

+init.sql is for initializing the db, create a DB and a Table.

 # How to test in PWD